FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_popup1.md

 Esna, and hence have never been to a museum before since there is none there.
 We had a chat with
 them about the idea of a museum and showed them pictures about what it can look like.
-Thats how surprising Pop-Ups can be and this is exactly what it is about: taking the museum out to people, especially to those who might be deprived of the opportunity to experience it.
+That’s how surprising Pop-Ups can be and this is exactly what it is about: taking the museum out to people, especially to those who might be deprived of the opportunity to experience it.
 We also had another young boy who to have never had the privilege of going to school.
 He stayed with us for the whole time of the Pop-Up event where he